Detecting hyperbolic geometry in networks: why triangles are not enough: Triangle counts

-Theoretically, even when $\tau$ is small, it could still be possible to distinguish geometric/non-geometric inhomogeneous models through triangle counts.
-Indeed, if the number of triangles is $\triangle = A n^{3(3-\tau)/2} (1 +o(1))$, we may be able to establish the correct underlying model, by identifying the leading order term $A$.
-To this end, we can use precise asymptotic results from our earlier work~\cite{stegehuis2019,michielan2021}: \begin{itemize} \item In the IRG, \item In the GIRG, when $\tau < 7/3$, \end{itemize} Here, $A_{\text{IRG}}$ and $A_{\text{GIRG}}$ are explicit constants that depend on the parameters of the two models.
+Here, $A_{\text{IRG}}$ and $A_{\text{GIRG}}$ are explicit constants that depend on the parameters of the two models.
 If these are all known, then the two models could be distinguished using the difference between $A_{\text{IRG}}$ and $A_{\text{GIRG}}$.
 However, in realistic situations, one observes a network only through its connections, while the possible underlying geometry of the network and the vertex weights are usually not known.
 Therefore, in practice, we cannot estimate the parameters of the underlying models, and thus it is impossible to establish whether the triangle count is close to $A_{\text{IRG}} n^{3(3-\tau)/2}$ or $A_{\text{GIRG}} n^{3(3-\tau)/2}$.

 We conclude that the number of triangles is not a satisfactory statistic for inferring the hyperbolic geometry.